ValentinKolb/dKV/Readme.md

 ## Acknowledgments

-- This library is part of a Bachelor Thesis at the University of Ulm.
+- This library is part of my Bachelor Thesis at the University of Ulm.
 - [Dragonboat](https://github.com/lni/dragonboat): RAFT consensus implementation.
 - [xsync](https://github.com/puzpuzpuz/xsync): High-performance concurrent data structures for Go.